 For example, if you have a large bill due a few days before your next paycheck comes in, don’t let your account overdraft and don’t miss the due date.
-Instead, you could use your Rain app to withdraw some of the money from your job that you have already earned but haven’t received.
+Instead, you could use your pay on demand Rain app to withdraw some of the money from your job that you have already earned but haven’t received.
 Rain charges a small withdrawal fee that is sort of like an ATM fee.
 It’s much cheaper than payday loan interest and cheaper than many overdraft fees and late bill fees.

 About the Author

 Anastasia is the Marketing lead at Rain.
 When she's not fighting the good fight to end predatory financial products, you can find her volunteering at the Elephant Sanctuary in Tennessee or relaxing with her fiance and their two cats, two dogs, and hedgehog.